 Find out more about the process which led to its creation and what it could mean for your future as an athlete.

-“Over the summer, an astonishing 4,292 of you (elite athletes) from 190 countries and more than 120 sports disciplines, contributed to the creation of the Athletes’ Declaration.
+“Over the summer of 2018, an astonishing 4,292 of you (elite athletes) from 190 countries and more than 120 sports disciplines contributed to the creation of the Athletes’ Declaration.
 This is an amazing achievement and one which we can all be proud of,” commented Coventry following the announcement.

 Covering topics such as anti-doping, integrity, clean sport, career, communications, governance, discrimination, due process and protection from harassment and abuse, the Athletes’ Declaration will be presented to the IOC Session for adoption and reference in the Olympic Charter, signifying its important status within the Olympic Movement.

 An inclusive process

 “I’m really excited to be part of the process that brings athletes the support and protection they deserve,” said Sarah Walker, a BMX cyclist from New Zealand, IOC Athletes’ Commission member and Chair of the Steering Committee for the Athletes’ Rights and Responsibilities Declaration.

 A two-stage athlete survey has been at the core of this process.
 Firstly, with Athletes’ Commissions and athlete representatives to obtain in-depth and quality feedback from

 athlete representatives globally.
 The results of this first survey shaped the first draft of the Declaration, as well as the second-stage survey.
 Additionally, and in parallel, there has been stakeholder consultation to ensure that the document is meaningful and has a positive impact for athletes globally.

 Learn more about this exciting global journey and its inclusive consultation with athletes, from its initiation in early 2017 through to its various stages, here.

 You shared – we listened